 The radars have auto tracking antennas which either skin track or beacon track the object of interest.
 (Note that radar beacons have not been presented in Table 2; they normally are tunable over the frequency range 5 400-5 900 MHz, have transmitter powers in the range 50-200 W peak, and serve to rebroadcast the received radar signal.)
 Periods of operation can last from minutes up to 4-5 h, depending upon the test program.
 Operations are conducted at scheduled times 24 h/day, 7 days/week.

 Shipboard sea and air surveillance radars are used for ship protection and operate continuously while the ship is underway as well as entering and leaving port areas.
-These radars operate continuously during the shipʼs deployment, based on shipʼs schedule and availability.
+These radars operate continuously during a shipʼs deployment, based on the shipʼs schedule and availability.
 These radars perform missions such as marine environmental protection; law enforcement in ports, and inland waterways, coastal security; humanitarian assistance, and/or disaster response and search and rescue missions involving small cross section targets such as light aircraft, lifeboats, canoes, dinghies, and swimmers with life jackets.
 These surveillance radars usually employ moderately high transmitter powers and antennas which scan electronically in elevation and mechanically a full 360° in azimuth.
 Operations can be such that multiple ships are operating these radars simultaneously in a given geographical area.

 Other special-purpose radars are also operated in the frequency band 5 250-5 850 MHz.
 Radar 7 (Table 2) is an airborne synthetic aperture radar which is used in land-mapping and imaging, environmental and land-use studies, and other related research activities.
 It is operated continuously at various altitudes and with varying look-down angles for periods of time up to hours in duration which depends upon the specific measurement campaign being performed.